The Consolidated Planning process for FY16 through FY20 was completed on April 27, 2015. You can find a copy of the plan here.

 HOPWA - The Housing Opportunities for Persons with AIDS (HOPWA) Program is the only federal program dedicated to the housing needs of people living with HIV/AIDS.
 Under the HOPWA Program, HUD makes grants to local communities, states, and nonprofit organizations for projects that benefit low-income persons living with HIV/AIDS and their families.

-Consolidated Plan Comments, Neighborhood & Business Services
+Action Plan Comments, Neighborhood & Business Services

 600 E. Trade Street